mdekstrand/cs533-web/assignments/A6/index.md

 We can also search for neighbors in a vector space with reduced dimension, using either {py:class}`~sklearn.decomposition.TruncatedSVD` (to compute a singular value decomposition) or {py:class}`~sklearn.decomposition.NMF` (to compute a non-negative matrix factorization).

-You can use {py:class}`~sklearn.decomposition.TruncatedSVD` in a pipeline, either as the last step (so you need to call `transform(X)` on the pipeline instead of `predict`), or in between your vectorizer and your classifier.
+You can use {py:class}`~sklearn.decomposition.TruncatedSVD` in a pipeline, either as the last step (so you need to call {py:meth}`~sklearn.pipeline.Pipeline.transform` on the pipeline instead of {py:meth}`~sklearn.pipeline.Pipeline.predict`), or in between your vectorizer and your classifier.
 The `transform(X)` method will return a matrix where the rows correspond to your data points, and the columns correspond to your reduced-dimension features.
 So, if you want to get some reduced-dimension representations of texts, you can do: